The Women’s Fund for Scotland encourages women and girls to reach their full potential.

 Read all about the inspirational projects…

-Investment theme: Building skills and confidence, Building social networks
+Investment theme: Building skills and confidence, Growing social connections, Improving health and well-being

-Investment theme: Improving health and well-being
+Investment theme: Growing social connections, Improving health and well-being

-Investment theme: Improving health and well-being
+Investment theme: Growing social connections, Improving health and well-being

-Investment theme: Building skills and confidence, Improving health and well-being
+Investment theme: Building skills and confidence, Growing social connections